mhpierre/mhpierre.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD student at [Laboratoire Navier](https://navier-lab.fr), working at the Geotechnics, Multi-scale and Architected materials and structures teams on modelling of cement-based materials.
+I am currently a postdoctoral researcher at [Laboratoire Navier](https://navier-lab.fr).

 My interests lie in *poromechanics*, *coupled processes* and *numerical modelling*.